wagood/laralist/README.md

 * Laravel [Google Analytics](https://github.com/vormkracht10/laravel-google-analytics-v4) v4 retrieve all data like pageviews, events, ecommerce transactions and more from Google Analytics version 4 using the Google API.

+* [Gpdf](https://github.com/omaralalwi/Gpdf).
+Open Source PHP Package for converting HTML to PDF in PHP & Laravel applications, support store to s3, with out-of-the-box support for Arabic content and other languages.
+Extends dompdf to add new features and solve issues like Arabic language support. <!-- pdf -->

 * Spatie [Image](https://github.com/spatie/image) Manipulate images with an expressive API.
 You'll find examples in the [full documentation](https://docs.spatie.be/image). <!-- image -->

+* Laravel Eloquent [JoinWith](https://github.com/msafadi/laravel-eloquent-join-with)  is a package that simplifies performing efficient database joins on existing Eloquent relationships of type HasOne and BelongsTo.
+By utilizing these relationships, JoinWith optimizes performance by executing a single query instead of the two separate queries typically required with the standard with method.
+This translates to faster and more efficient data retrieval. <!-- eloquent -->

 * Laravel [Hashids](https://github.com/vinkla/laravel-hashids) generate YouTube-like ids from numbers.
 Use it when you don't want to expose your database numeric ids to users